python/cpython/Doc/library/inspect.rst

 .. function:: getmembers(object[, predicate])

-   Return all the members of an object in a list of (name, value) pairs sorted by name.
-If the optional *predicate* argument is supplied, only members for which the predicate returns a true value are included.
+   Return all the members of an object in a list of ``(name, value)`` pairs sorted by name.
+If the optional *predicate* argument—which will be called with the ``value`` object of each member—is supplied, only members for which the predicate returns a true value are included.

    .. note::